-BESIX is presented as part of 'Associates', therefore in the above schedule only the income from associates and the asset value are reflected.
+BESIX is presented as part of 'equity accounted investees', therefore in the above schedule only the income from equity accounted investees and the asset value are reflected.
 For further information with respect to liabilities, revenues and cost, reference is made to note 10.